xRossKoh/puppybook-app/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+Forked from the main repo, this project focuses on the frontend dev side of making a flutter application.

 A few resources to get you started if this is your first Flutter project: